 After the initial welcome message, use email throughout your onboarding process in order to complement in-app guides and tutorials.
 At this stage, email is your customer’s frequented communication mode.
+Using CRM systems such as MS Dynamics 365 can make you efficient to manage and maintain customer relationships, track sales leads, marketing and pipeline.
 When the product gets indispensable, you may count on them for signing on their own and view any in-app notifications.

 Make Customer-Centric Goals

 The customer’s goals or metrics can be different to their particular situation.
 Let them define success, and help them to create the measurable milestones and get there with the benchmarks and hit along your way.